 A milestone work in Pharology

 Ancient Lighthouses is a new (2018), full-size (A4) hardback book with dustjacket and 336 pages.
 It presents a full-colour detailed analysis of the most ancient sites of lighthouses and the earliest navigational aids, and contains one of the most comprehensive histories ever written about the Pharos at Alexandria.
 As the first in a series of three books on Pharology, this book is expected to place a milestone in the catalogue of lighthouse books.
-(See also: Early Lighthouses and Contemporary Lighthouses)
+The others are:

 Rest of World: As for North America - 7-10 working days.